Charlie MacGill

 Charles William Terry MacGill (16 June 1916 – 31 October 1999) was an Australian cricketer.
 He played six first-class cricket matches for Western Australia between 1939 and 1951.
 MacGill also served with the Royal Australian Air Force during World War II.
+He played the first four of his six first-class matches in 1939/1940, before World War II intervened.
+MacGill played another two first-class matches a full decade later, in 1950/1951.
 His son, Terry MacGill, and grandson, Stuart MacGill, both played first-class cricket for Western Australia, with Stuart also playing 44 Tests for Australia.